Values to be compared must be of compatible data types. If values with incompatible data types are compared, an error occurs.

 For more information on collations, see Mimer SQL User's Manual, Collations.

-Numerical values are always compared according to their algebraic values.
+INTEGER, DECIMAL and FLOAT values are always compared according to their algebraic values.

-Thus all the following comparisons evaluate to true:1 = 1.0 2 < 2.3E0 35.3 = 035.300 35.3 > 3.5E1
+Thus all the following comparisons evaluate to TRUE:1 = 1.0 2 < 2.3E0 35.3 = 035.300 35.3 > 3.5E1

 Datetime and Interval Comparisons